Bayesian analysis of muon capture on deuteron in chiral effective field theory

 with $l_\sigma$ and $j^\sigma$ being the leptonic and hadronic current densities respectively~\cite{Marcucci2011}.
 Here the leptonic momentum transfer ${\bf q}$ is defined as ${\bf q} \simeq -{\bf k}_\nu$ and ${\bf p}=({\bf p}_1-{\bf p}_2)/2$ is the relative momentum among the two neutrons.
 Furthermore, $\Psi_d(s_d)$ and $\Psi_{{\bf p}, s_1 s_2}(nn)$ are the deuteron and final $nn$ wave functions, respectively, with $s_d$ indicating the deuteron spin $z$-projection, which is computed using the variational method described in Refs.~\cite{Marcucci2011,Ceccarelli2023}.
 The final $nn$ wave function $\Psi_{{\bf p}, s_1 s_2}(nn)$ can be expanded in partial waves as

 where $\overline{\Psi}_{nn}^{LSJJ_z}(p)$ is the $nn$ wave function with orbital angular momentum $L L_z$, total spin $S S_z$, and total angular momentum $J J_z$ that is computed numerically by using the Kohn variational principle (see Ref.~\cite{Kohn1948}).
 The calculation is performed using partial waves up to $J=4$.
 The contribution to the total capture rate of the partial waves with $J>2$ is of the order of $0.75\%$.
+We verified that partial waves with $J>4$ give negligible contributions.
 Finally, in Eq.~(\ref{eq:h2ffz}), the function $\psi_{1s}$ is the average over the nuclear volume of the muon wave function in $1s$ orbit~\cite{Marcucci2011,Walecka1995}, namely

 where $\psi_{1s}(0)$ denotes the Bohr wave function for a point charge $e$ evaluated at the origin, $\mu_{\mu d}$ is the reduced mass of the $(\mu,d)$ system, and $\alpha$ is the fine-structure constant.
-The integration of the matrix elements $M_{fi}$ is performed using Gaussian-Legendre quadrature with $\sim50$ points on the angles and $\sim 70$ on the inter-nucleon distance $r$.
+The integration of the matrix elements $M_{fi}$ is performed using Gaussian-Legendre quadrature with $\approx45$ points on the angles and $\approx 80$ on the inter-nucleon distance $r$.
 This permits full convergence of the integrals.

 Without losing generality we can choose ${\bf q}\parallel \hat{z}$ and define the angle $\theta_1$ as the angle between ${\bf q}$ and ${\bf p}_1$.
 After exploiting the conservation of energy in Eq.~(\ref{eq:fermigd}) the differential capture rate reads